BRILLIANT. BOLD. EFFECTIVE.

 In drafting a petition for writ of certiorari, the procedural process and formatting requirements are generally governed by C.A.R.
 49 to 57, the Colorado appellate rules specific to certiorari review.

 With respect to time deadlines for seeking certiorari review, C.A.R.
 52 indicates when a petition for writ of certiorari must be filed.
-In particular, for more traditional appeal routes where certiorari review is sought in relation to a Colorado Court of Appeals judgment, the due date for a petition for writ of certiorari is dependent on whether a rehearing is sought at Colorado Court of Appeals level.
+For more traditional appeal routes where certiorari review is sought in relation to a Colorado Court of Appeals judgment, the due date for a petition for writ of certiorari is dependent on whether a rehearing is sought at Colorado Court of Appeals level.

 If no rehearing is sought, a petition for writ of certiorari must be filed within 42 days of the Colorado Court of Appeals entering its judgment.
 If a rehearing is sought and denied, a petition for writ of certiorari is due within 28 days after the denial of the rehearing request.